deborahlim/project2-sample/README.md

 This project is a dating and social networking website for disabled people worldwide

 - A live website can be found here: https://nostalgic-cray-7a084a.netlify.app
-- GitHub link to express & mongoDB backend can be found here: https://dlhy-tgc-special-connections.herokuapp.com/
+- GitHub link to API backed by express & mongoDB can be found here: https://github.com/deborahlim/tgc-assignment-2-api

 ## A) Strategy